 - Replacing your vehicle if it is totaled.
 If your vehicle is totaled due to the extent of the damage, you would be entitled to the fair market value of your vehicle given its condition right before the crash.

 - Car rental fees.
 You are entitled to be reimbursed for the cost of a car rental while your vehicle is being repaired or replaced.
 You want to arrange this with the adjuster soon after you file your claim.
 If you file a claim with your own insurance company, you would only be entitled to this reimbursement if you purchased this coverage.

 - Obtaining your payment.
 Once your claim is settled, the insurance company may send you the check to pay for your vehicle repair or replacement or send the payment directly to a third party, such as the repair facility.

 - Signing documents.
 You may be required to sign a release before you receive your property damage claim check.
 Be certain to have an attorney review this document before you sign it to ensure you are not waiving your important rights, such as to file a personal injury claim if you need to.

 Why You Need an Experienced Attorney to Negotiate Your Property Damage Claim

 Your property damage claim could be substantial, and the negligent driver’s insurance company could look for ways to deny or reduce the amount of your settlement.
 Even your own insurance company may not be fair—especially if the value of your claim is high.
 You need an experienced car accident attorney who can guide you through the process of filing your claim and negotiate your settlement for you.
-Call Brauns Law at (404) 998-5252 to schedule your free consultation to learn how we can help you.
+Call Brauns Law, PC at (404) 998-5252 to schedule your free consultation to learn how we can help you.